- Windows has a tool called Windows Update that allows you to keep your computer safe by installing the latest security updates and fixes.

 While the minimum requirements are essential in installing the OS, other factors should be considered.

 Earlier in this guide, we shed light on some of them, including old and non-essential apps, compatibility issues with antivirus apps, and outdated drivers.
-You should make sure that non of these are an issue before retrying the upgrade or installation.
+You should ensure none of these are an issue before retrying the upgrade or installation.

 Taking note of these will help you if Windows 11 installation has failed even with no error code.